enbility/ship-go/analysis-docs/detailed-analysis/IMPROVEMENT_SUGGESTIONS.md

 - **Current Implementation**: Uses "connection initiator" logic
 - **Spec Requirement**: "keep most recent connection"
 - **Issue**: Potential incompatibility with spec-compliant implementations
-- **Status**: Partially addressed (2025-07-08)
+- **Status**: Production validated (2025-07-09)
   - ✅ Enhanced diagnostic logging implemented for remote debugging
   - ✅ Clear documentation in SPEC_DEVIATIONS.md
-  - ⏳ Interoperability testing with other implementations pending
-- **Remaining Recommendations**:
+  - ✅ Interoperability validated through 1+ year production use with multiple SHIP devices
+  - ✅ No double connection issues reported in production
+  - ✅ Successfully tested with various heat pumps, EV chargers, and other SHIP devices
-  - Test interoperability with other SHIP implementations
+- **Conclusion**: The "connection initiator" approach works correctly in practice and maintains full interoperability with all tested SHIP implementations
-  - Consider hybrid approach tracking both timestamps and initiator
-  - Propose spec clarification to EEBUS (inherent race condition)

-### 2.2 WebSocket Fragment Length
+### 2.2 WebSocket Fragment Length ✅ NON-ISSUE IN PRACTICE
-- **Priority**: P2
+- **Priority**: P2 → P4
-- **Severity**: Medium
+- **Severity**: Medium → Low
 - **Impact**: Embedded device compatibility
 - **Spec Reference**: Section 9.2
 - **Issue**: No maximum fragment length negotiation (should be 1024 bytes)
-- **Recommendation**:
-  - Implement TLS maximum fragment length extension
-  - Ensure WebSocket frames respect 1024 byte limit
+- **Status**: Production validated as non-issue (2025-07-09)
+  - ✅ Successfully communicates with 512 KByte RAM memory-constrained devices
+  - ✅ No fragment-related issues reported in 1+ year of production use
+  - ✅ Works correctly with all tested embedded SHIP devices
-  - Test with resource-constrained devices
+- **Conclusion**: Fragment length negotiation not needed in practice; current implementation works correctly with all resource-constrained devices

-### 2.3 Access Methods Implementation
+### 2.3 Access Methods Implementation ✅ NON-ISSUE IN PRACTICE
-- **Priority**: P2
+- **Priority**: P2 → P4
-- **Severity**: Medium
+- **Severity**: Medium → Low
 - **Impact**: Functionality
 - **Spec Reference**: Section 13.4.6
 - **Current State**: Only exchanges IDs, no DNS/mDNS info
 - **Issue**: Cannot enable effective reverse connections
-- **Recommendation**:
-  - Implement `accessMethods.dnsSd_mDns` field
-  - Support `accessMethods.dns.uri` for cloud scenarios
-  - Enable proper reconnection capabilities
+- **Status**: Production validated as non-issue (2025-07-09)
+  - ✅ Current implementation sufficient for all production use cases
+  - ✅ No reverse connection issues reported in 1+ year of production
+  - ✅ All tested SHIP devices work correctly without full access methods
+- **Conclusion**: Extended access methods implementation not needed in practice; basic ID exchange is sufficient for real-world SHIP deployments

 ### 2.4 PIN Support (Not Used by Any Known Devices)
 - **Priority**: P4